-The Marvelous Adventures of Gwendolyn Gray will be available on May 15, 2018.
+The Marvelous Adventures of Gwendolyn Gray by B.A.
+Williamson

 But when her daydreams come alive and run amok in The City, the struggle to control them becomes as real as the furry creatures infesting her bedroom.
 Worse yet, she’s drawn the attention of the Faceless Gentlemen, who want to preserve order in The City by erasing Gwendolyn and her troublesome creations.